 This is not the company to work with.

 First, let's call BS on the 5% rate.
 Very few qualify for those types of rates.
 That's usually from 5 years ago, on new equipment from a OEM dealer, perfect credit, years in business, and big down payments.
-Or just a lie.
+Or just a straight up lie.

 Why does that matter?
 If I am buying a $400,000 mobile clinic, and I am quoted $8,250 as a monthly payment for 5 years, let's look at simple interest: